|Nagahama, Shiga (長浜市; Nagahama-shi)|

 - Sept.
 13: Moroko Festival (Takatsuki) もろこまつり is held at 乃伎多神社.
 Children in costume pray for the town's safety and a rich harvest.

-- There is a tourist info office in Nagahama Station, 2nd floor.
+- There is a tourist info office in Nagahama Station, 2nd floor, that is also a waiting room.

 - Most places of interest such as Nagahama Castle and Kurokabe Square are within walking distnce from Nagahama Station.
 Other places like the Kunitomo Gun Museum and Ishida Mitsunari Birthplace can be reached by bus fro Nagahama Station.